Generating Leads In A Hyper-Competitive Market While Lowering The Cost-Per-Inquiry

 Self-Mailer Control Beaten by Snap Pac

-For Blue Cross Blue Shield of Texas, DMCG beat a three-year-standing control for an individual health insurance lead-generation direct mail package using A/B testing.
+For Blue Cross Blue Shield of Texas, DMCG surpassed a three-year standing control for an individual health insurance lead-generation direct mail package using A/B testing.
 The Client ran several DMCG-created direct mail packages to beat the trifold self-mailer control package the Client was using.
-The new DMCG Snap Pac Control shown in the second image below beat the control, increasing response rates by more than 30%.
+The new DMCG Snap Pac Control, shown in the second image below, outperforms the control, increasing response rates by more than 30%.
 The cost per lead dropped substantially.

-The DMCG list portion of the test also increased the Client's circulation by better than 40%.
+The DMCG list portion of the test also increased the Client's circulation by more than 40%.

 In 90% of direct mail tests for sales leads that require a personal sales follow-up, self-mailers come in last.
 Some professional mailers consider the self-mailer a last-resort format for testing because of its historically low response rates compared to envelope-enclosed packages.